DragonBuild/dragon/README.md

 [Full List Of Commands](#dragonbuild-commands)

-# Setting up your project for DragonBuild
+# Setting up your project for dragon

 Despite the advantages of DragonMake, if you insist on using theos-style Makefiles, dragon can work with that too.